All Episodes

 They don't pull any of that.

-Those tricks were famous on crossfire.
+Those tricks were famous on Crossfire.

-I can't tell you the first time I did crossfire on the setups.
+I can't tell you the first time I did Crossfire on the setups.

-And I called him on it.
+And I called him on it, actually, during the show.

-And I don't go anywhere else to promote the book, and I don't do signings and I don't appear, I don't do the media tour and this kind of stuff.
+And I don't go anywhere else to promote the book, and I don't do signings and I don't appear.

 And they were kind enough to let me mention it.

-I want to urge you, if you have a moment here or there, to go to our Facebook page, the Rush Revere Facebook page.
+And in light of that, I just want one more time, folks, I want to urge you, if you have a moment here or there, to go to our Facebook page, the Rush Revere Facebook page.

-It's Facebook slash Rush Revere.
+It's Facebook/slash Rush Revere.

 We offer lesson plans for teachers in schools.